Here is a great roof mold article by a retired university profesor who lives in a deed restricted Florida Community.

 I do not agree with some of it, but there is some great information on what is growing on peoples roofs here in the Tampa Florida area.

-The Re Roofing contractor talks about Zinc Strips preventing the re growth of Algae on roofs, but they don’t work very well here in the Tampa Florida area, unless they are installed every 3 to 4 feet on the roof, and then they become pretty unsightly.
+He talks about Zinc Strips preventing the re growth of Algae on roofs, but they don’t work very well here in the Tampa Florida area, unless they are installed every 3 to 4 feet on the roof, and then they become pretty unsightly.
 I also don’t agree with his statements about using bleach based chemicals to clean a roof with.

 Apple Roof Cleaning has cleaned over 25,000 shingle and tile roofs in the 20+ years we have been in business.
 Yes, we have damaged some plants, despite our best efforts to protect them, but never have we damaged any roof by our cleaning process.